serenasensini/jquery-news/README.md

 #jQuery News

-jQuery News is a basic [jQuery](https://github.com/jquery/jquery/) plugin that fetches headlines on a given topic from [Google News](https://news.google.com/) and puts them into the selected class.
+jQuery News is a basic [jQuery](https://github.com/jquery/jquery/) plugin that fetches headlines on a given topic from [Google News](https://news.google.com/) and puts them into the selected class as a `<li>`.

 * Thanks to http://jqueryboilerplate.com/ for the plugin template!